-- 143. The BER is the CO2 emission rate of the Actual building reported in kg.CO{2e} per square metre of the building's total floor area.
-Similarly, the BPER is the primary energy rate of the Actual building reported in kWh{pe}/m2. - 144.
+- 144. The BER is the CO2 emission rate of the Actual building reported in kg.CO{2e} per square metre of the building's total floor area.
+Similarly, the BDER is the delivered energy rate of the Actual building reported in kWh/m2. - 145.
+Standard 6.1 only require the calculation of an emission target where a new building is heated or cooled, in whole or in part, by a direct emissions heating system.
+Where such a system is not present, only the delivered energy target must be met.
+Calculated emissions are still reported for the Actual building.
+Primary energy totals should be calculated but are reported as EPC output, not for compliance with Standard 6.1. - 146.
 The following approach is applied when calculating the two building rates for the Actual building.
-Noting that this has the effect of excluding any predicted export component of on-site generation from both the emissions and the PE calculation.
+Noting that this has the effect of excluding any predicted export component of on-site generation from both the emissions and the energy calculation. - a.

-- a.
 Calculate the total monthly demand for energy from all regulated source within the building which consumes electricity. - b.
 The calculated monthly total for equipment load within SBEM is assigned to represent 'plug-in' electrical load. - c.
 Calculate the monthly total for on-site generation, for PV and separately for any other source.
 Determine the sum of all sources. - d.
 Determine total 'useful generation', which is the lesser of (a+b) or c.
 Note: If c is greater than (a+b), the software tool should notify this to the user so that they are aware that the calculated useful generation capacity is exceeded. - e.
 Calculate monthly emissions and PE for electrical demand (a) only, applying the factors from Table 19b. - f.
 Calculate monthly emissions and PE for useful electrical generation only (d), applying the relevant factors for PV or another source (Tables 19b & 19c).
-Noting that where generation includes other than by PV, this should be counted before PV (e.g. prioritise the 'same' factors). - g.
+Noting that where generation includes other than by PV, this should be counted before PV (e.g. prioritise the 'same' factors).

+- g.
 Calculate the monthly emissions and PE for energy totals from all other fuels consumed using, applying the factors from Table 19a. - h.
-Calculate the net monthly total for emissions and PE as, in both cases, e-f+g. - 145.
+Calculate the net monthly total for emissions and PE as, in both cases, e-f+g. - i.
+Repeat the above process, without the application of emission factors, to calculate the net monthly totals for the Actual building energy demand. - 147.
 Noting that, as with the Notional Building, this has the effect of excluding any predicted export component of on-site generation from both the emissions and the PE calculation.
-The intent of this is to avoid over-specification of generation as part of building solutions where this does not contribute to the reduction of the delivered energy total for the building. - 146.
-The annual sum of the net monthly totals for emissions and primary energy, once divided by the total floor area of the building are presented as the Building Emission Rate and the Building Primary Energy Rate.
-Compliance is achieved where neither the Building Emission Rate nor the Building Primary Energy Rate exceed their respective Target rating, the Target Emission Rate and the Target Primary Energy Rate.
+The intent of this is to avoid over-specification of generation as part of building solutions where this does not contribute to the reduction of the delivered energy total for the building. - 148.
+The annual sum of the net monthly totals for emissions and delivered energy, once divided by the total floor area of the building are presented as the Building Emission Rate and the Building Delivered Energy Rate.
+Compliance is achieved where neither the Building Emission Rate nor the Building Delivered Energy Rate exceed their respective Target rating, the Target Emission Rate and the Target Delivered Energy Rate.